ceorron/cycle-bit-random-number-generator/README.md

 # more on rcb-generator design

-rcb-generator provides fast, scalable, random number generation with a very good period (2^bit-length guaranteed).
+rcb-generator provides fast, scalable, random number generation with a very good period (2^bit-length minimum).

 rcb-generator is very fast; slower than many shift/modulo generators but about twice as fast (or more) than Mersenne Twister in my tests.